mjbenefiel/react-stuff/react-redux/readme.md

 - run JS in {}
 - onChange runs every time there's a change in value
 - e.target grabs target element
+- error will throw if classes aren't using PascalCase
+- can pass down functions into components as props

 Container Components